So you want to buy a radiator?

 We couldn’t let you get all the way through this guide without telling you all about the brand new Milano Capri coloured designer radiators.

-They have just landed in our store, so we thought we’d give this blog a quick update to include a link to them.
+They have not long since landed in our store, so we thought we’d give this blog a quick update to include a link to them.

 They’re a great way to make a striking feature in any room of your home, so click the image above and go and check them out!